ChinaKnowledge.de -

 克癿 * Keqie ?

-土魯番 Tulufan Turfan (today in Xinjiang)
+土魯番 Tulufan Turfan (today's Xinjiang)

 火州 Huozhou Karakhodjo (east of Turfan)